spend analysis

 This analysis focuses on expenditures in different spend categories that logically group similar purchases.
 It explores the categories of goods and services on which the business spends the most money.

 In order to perform spend analysis, a company studies the scope of each spend category (administrative support, travel, professional services, IT, marketing, and so on).
+This process allows enterprises to prioritize and align specific categories with business needs.

 Category spend analysis identifies spend leakage issues by showcasing whether different departments separately buy the same products or the same category of items is delivered by several suppliers.
 In addition, this type of analysis encourages better budget allocations.